ChaitanyaVamsi/MessagingApp-CyberPunkTheme-Nodejs/DockerfileExplanation.md

 ```
 🧠 **Explanation**:
 Lets Docker know the container will use port 3000, which you map to your local machine using `-p`.
+<br>This tells Docker:
+<br>Tells Docker: “Hey, this app will run on port 3000.”
+<br>So later you can map it to your computer’s port (via -p).

 ---